hasanabbas21/readme-cs521-project/README.md

 5.  <b>SearchResults.py</b>

-        Attributes:
+        Private attributes to store:

-        1. xls_file
+        1. __xls_file
         -  name of the excel file to use to retrieve the flight records
-        2. flight_records
+        2. __flight_records
-        -  list of dataframe objects representing the results of the method call
+        -  list of FlightRecord objects representing the results
-        3. lowest_price
+        3. __lowest_price
         -  cheapest price for the route

-        Methods  :
+        Private Methods  :
         1. flight_results(route, date_of_flight)
         -  return list of flight prices based on route and date range.
-It will return multiple results if more than one flight records are present.
+It will return multiple results (list of FlightRecord ) if more than one flight records are present.
-        2. best_price(route))
+        2. best_price(route)
-        -   searches the stored results in the spreadsheet and returns the best price for the route. if multiple best prices are available, the first one is returned
+        -  searches the stored results in the spreadsheet and returns . if multiple best prices are available, the first record ( FlightRecord) is returned

 6.  <b>Flights_Tracked.xlsx</b>

        Sample data for one of the routes that is save to the spreadsheet is